 The Cardassians themselves used terror tactics against the Dominion when the latter occupied the Cardassian homeworld.
 Kira even went to the Cardassians to teach them how to properly set up a terrorist cell.
 They actually called them that: terrorist cells.
 Yes, DS9 is a pre-9/11 show; why do you ask?

 Star Trek: The Next Generation: The episode "The High Ground" dealt with the "you say terrorists, we say freedom fighters" issue.
 The Ansata separatists are trying to overthrow their Rutian oppressors "by any means necessary", including suicide bombers (while the government they're fighting makes use of indefinite detention, and in the past, simply killed people).
-During this episode, Data notes the "historical fact" that Ireland was reunified in 2024 after a successful terrorist campaign (which is why this episode wasn't broadcast in its entirety in Britain until years after.)
+During this episode, Data notes the "historical fact"note as decreed by Paramount, in contrast to the original script that Ireland was reunified in 2024 after a successful terrorist campaign (which is why this episode wasn't broadcast in its entirety in either Britain or the Republic of Ireland until years after.)

 The Shield are entirely this, claiming that they attack other wrestlers who had done nothing to them, saying that they had done something they didn't like.
 But all we see them do is beat them up until they're no longer able to stand.